addyosmani/backbone-fundamentals/index.md

 ```js
 var LibraryView = Backbone.View.extend({
     el:$("#books"),

     initialize:function () {
         //this.collection = new Library(books);
         this.collection = new Library();
         this.collection.fetch();
         this.render();

         this.collection.on("add", this.renderBook, this);
         this.collection.on("remove", this.removeBook, this);
         this.collection.on("reset", this.render, this);
     },
 ```

-Here I have replaced the row where we create a collection from the internal array with this.collection.fetch().
-I have also added an listener on the reset event.
+Here I have replaced the row where we create a collection from the internal array with `this.collection.fetch()`.
+I have also added a listener on the reset event.
 We need to do this since the fetching of models is asynchronous and happens after the page is rendered.
 When the fetching is finished, Backbone will fire the reset event, which we listen to and re-render the view.
 If you reload the page now you should see all books that are stored on the server:

 ![](http://codebyexample.info/wp-content/uploads/2012/04/Screen-Shot-2012-04-30-at-12.27.32-AM.png)

-As you can see the date looks a bit weird, and also the keywords.
+As you can see the date and keywords looks a bit weird.
 The date delivered from the server is converted into a JavaScript Date object and when applied to the underscore template it will use the toString() function to display it.
 There isn’t very good support for formatting dates in JavaScript so we will use the dateFormat jQuery plugin to fix this.
 Go ahead and download it from here and put it in your js folder.
 Then go ahead and change  index.html like this:

 ```html